Welfare and Economic Rights

 Legal Momentum: The Women’s Legal Defense and Education Fund (http://www.legalmomentum.org)

 Legal Momentum is the nation’s oldest legal defense and education fund dedicated to advancing the rights of all women and girls.
 They have four strategic goals: to increase pathways into quality employment opportunities; to protect workplace rights of vulnerable populations; to strengthen the safety net by securing reauthorization of Temporary Assistance to Needy Families (TANF); and to expand rights, justice, and services for victims of violence.
-The website includes information on Legal Momentum’s legislative agenda, a publications database, and a legal cases database.
+The website includes a publications database and a legal cases database.

 IPUMS-International is a project dedicated to collecting and distributing census data from around the world.
 Its goals are to collect and preserve data and documentation, harmonize data, and disseminate the data absolutely free.
 IPUMS-International is the world’s largest collection of publicly available individual-level census data.
 Access to the documentation is freely available without restriction; however, users must apply for access to the data.